 The Cupboard upcycle

-The inside of the best chalk paint cupboard ..
+The inside of the curio cabinet

-1. Firstly I painted the inside of the cupboard (except for the back panel) in grey chalk paint.
-This time I used a clear wax to seal the chalk paint.2.
-However, the star of the show with the inside of my cupboard was the decoupage.
-I used a gorgeous vintage style gift wrap (3 Sheets).
+Step 1: Firstly, I painted the inside of the Cupboard (except for the back panel) in grey chalk paint.
+This time I used clear wax to seal the chalk paint.

 - I choose our family name (Armstrong) and the No.5 as there are 5 of us.
 I printed the decals according to the instructions that came with them and stuck them onto the glass doors.